YashArote/dll-injector/README.md

 # About

-As the name suggests, the application primarily performs injecting a dll into any process running on windows.
-With the power of this, it is able to perform several operations on a process such as loading a dll, unloading a dll, hooking primary winapi functions(eg:- CreateFileW,ReadFile, etc).
-Its frontend is built using flutter and core functionality is performed using c++.This project bridges the gap in the availability of simplified and effective tools for debugging and behaviour modification of Windows processes.
+As the name suggests, the application primarily performs injecting a DLL into any process running on Windows.
+With the power of this, it is able to perform several operations on a process such as loading a DLL, unloading a DLL, and hooking primary WinAPI functions (e.g., CreateFileW, ReadFile, etc.).

+Its frontend is built using **Flutter**, and the core functionality is performed using **C++**.
+This project bridges the gap in the availability of simplified and effective tools for debugging and behavior modification of Windows processes.
 Current tools either lack user accessibility due to complexity or do not offer sufficient functionality for comprehensive system-level operations.

+---

 # Functions

-• The ability to list all running processes, select a target, and inject a DLL.
+- The ability to list all running processes, select a target, and inject a DLL
-• Hooking support for specific Windows API functions and modification of parameters in real-time.
+- Hooking support for specific Windows API functions and modification of parameters in real time
-• Check for presence of a specific function in a process(only works for exported functions).
+- Check for the presence of a specific function in a process (only works for exported functions)
-• The ability to unload DLLs from target processes.
+- The ability to unload DLLs from target processes

+---

 ## 🪝 Hooking a Function — Getting Started

-The application can be downloaded from releases section.
-This section shows how to use the UI to hook a function into a running process.
-For this example, we'll hook the `CreateFileW` function in **Notepad.exe** and configure it to block access to a specific file.
+The application can be downloaded from the **Releases** section.
+Below is a step-by-step example of how to hook the `CreateFileW` function in **Notepad.exe** and configure it to redirect all file creations to a specific name.

 ---